 Susan Beatty, Ph.D., was appointed provost of The Sage Colleges in 2014.
 She previously served as dean of the College of Liberal Arts and Sciences at Portland State University in Oregon; associate dean for the natural sciences and chair of the department of geography at the University of Colorado, Boulder; and a member of the faculty at the University of California, Los Angeles.
 She earned her bachelor’s degree in Biology from Emory University and her doctorate in Ecology and Evolutionary Biology from Cornell University.
 Beatty is also a geographer who conducts research in forest ecology, soil science, climate and conservation.
 Her research has been funded by grants from the National Science Foundation, The Nature Conservancy, the National Academy of Sciences and the National Park Service.
 She has a research site at the Huyck Preserve in Rensselaerville, New York, and has been collecting data there since 1977.

-Trish Cellemme was appointed vice president for student life at The Sage Colleges in 2005.
+Trish Cellemme became vice president for student life at The Sage Colleges in 2005.
 She has also served as dean of students, associate dean of students and director of student services and residence life since joining Sage in 1997 as associate director of residence life on the Albany campus.
 Cellemme is the college’s chief student conduct officer.
 She earned her bachelor’s degree at Russell Sage College and her master’s degree in Education from the College of St. Rose.
-She is a member of NAPA, the leading association for the student affairs profession; ATIXA, the association of Title IX administrators; and the New American Colleges and Universities Board of Directors.
+She is a member of NAPA, the leading association for the student affairs profession; and the New American Colleges and Universities Board of Directors.

 Executive Assistant to the President

-Rose Grignon was appointed executive assistant to the president and secretary to The Sage Colleges Board of Trustees in 2007.
+Rose Grignon was named executive assistant to the president and secretary to The Sage Colleges Board of Trustees in 2007 and associate vice president for human resources in 2017.
 She previously served as director of human resources, director of budget, financial analyst and payroll supervisor.
 She joined Sage in 1977 as financial aid clerk.
 Grignon earned her MBA and bachelor’s degree in business from Sage’s School of Management.